yanfil/snakegame/README.md

-# snakegame - it's a gema developted by queries to the Deepseek
+# snakegame - it's a game developted by queries to the Deepseek
 snakegame